timlabs/uscode/United States Code/TITLE 19-CUSTOMS DUTIES/CHAPTER 15-CARIBBEAN BASIN ECONOMIC RECOVERY/CHAPTER 15-CARIBBEAN BASIN ECONOMIC RECOVERY.md

   * #### (D) Transition period
     * The term "transition period" means, with respect to a CBTPA beneficiary country, the period that begins on October 1, 2000, and ends on the earlier of—

-      * (i) September 30, 2020; or
+      * (i) September 30, 2030; or

-      * (ii) the date on which the FTAA or another free trade agreement that makes substantial progress in achieving the negotiating objectives set forth in section 3317(b)(5) of this title enters into force with respect to the United States and the CBTPA beneficiary country.
+      * (ii) the date on which the FTAA or another free trade agreement that makes substantial progress in achieving the negotiating objectives set forth in section 108(b)(5) of Public Law 103–182 (19 U.S.C.
+3317(b)(5)) enters into force with respect to the United States and the CBTPA beneficiary country.

   * #### (E) CBTPA
     * The term "CBTPA" means the United States-Caribbean Basin Trade Partnership Act.